danielsitek/gulp-tateru-cli/README.md

 ## Issues

-Simple [gulp](https://github.com/gulpjs/gulp) plugin for streamlining integration of the [Tateru CLI](https://github.com/danielsitek/tateru-cli) into gulp workflow.
+Simple [gulp](https://github.com/gulpjs/gulp) plugin for streamlining integration of the [tateru-cli](https://github.com/danielsitek/tateru-cli) into gulp workflow.
 If it looks like you are having issues related to file generation, please contact [tateru-cli issues](https://github.com/danielsitek/tateru-cli/issues).
 Only create a new issue if it looks like you're having a problem with the plugin itself.

+## Requirements

+- Node.js v14 or higher
+- Gulp v4 or higher

 ## Install